-The information above is applicable for potential candidates who live and/or are elegible to work in Brazil.
-For other countries we suggest you to get in touch with your local British Council office and inquire about becoming an examiner.
+The information above applies to potential candidates who live and/or are eligible to work in Brazil.
+For other countries, you should contact your local British Council office and inquire about becoming an examiner.

-Selected candidates will be treated as external individual service providers with no formal employment relationship with the British Council.
-It is mandatory that all our freelancer service providers have a CNPJ number, registered under 'Ensino de Idiomas' activity, and are able to issue a Nota Fiscal de Serviços.
+Selected candidates will be considered as external individual service providers with no formal employment relationship with the British Council.
+All freelancer service providers must have a CNPJ number, registered under 'Ensino de Idiomas' activity, and can issue a Nota Fiscal de Serviços.

-Please consider that our invigilators receive R$ 22,00 per hour worked, being at least five working hours.
-Do have in mind that most sessions tend to last between 10 to 12h and all of our venue staff has flexible days to work.
-We have sessions happening at least 3 times in a week, and you tell us whether you are available or not to work.
+Please consider that our invigilators receive R$ 25,30 per hour, at least five working hours.
+Remember that most sessions last between 10 to 12h, and all of our venue staff has flexible days to work.
+We have sessions at least three times a week, and you tell us whether you are available to work.

-The British Council is committed to equal opportunities and welcomes applications from all sections of the community.
-We work to ensure that people are not unjustifiably discriminated against on the basis of age, disability, ethnicity, gender, religion or belief, sexual orientation or any other grounds.
-We guarantee an interview to candidates with a disability who meet the essential criteria.
+The British Council is committed to equal opportunities and welcomes applications from all community sections.
+We work to ensure that people are not unjustifiably discriminated against based on age, disability, ethnicity, gender, religion or belief, sexual orientation or any other grounds.
+We guarantee an interview with candidates with a disability who meet the essential criteria.

 Our safeguarding policy is mandatory for all British Council staff and service providers.
-In our work we meet many children and adults who are potentially at risk for a variety of reasons.
-We aim to create a safe environment in which no child or adult will experience harm or exploitation during their contact with us.
+In our work, we meet many children and adults who are potentially at risk for various reasons.
+We aim to create a safe environment where no child or adult will experience harm or exploitation during contact with us.
 Applicants will be assessed regarding their suitability to work according to this policy.
 Further information is available online.